 Another factor contributing to color change is the change in color of the finish applied to the wood flooring, furniture or other millwork.
 Some factory-finished hardwood flooring contains UV blockers to limit the degree of color change.

 Oil-modified finishes usually amber over time and water-based finishes generally remain clear, the finishes applied to factory-finished floors appear differently depending on the chemicals and formulations used.

 When selecting a new hardwood floor it is important to choose a product that will perform best in your location.
-Brazilian Cherry will show extreme color changes when installed in an ocean front house with floor to ceiling windows, but will perform perfectly when installed in a home office with little or no direct light.
+Brazilian Cherry will show extreme color changes in a house with floor to ceiling windows but will perform perfectly when installed in a home office with little or no direct light.